HOUSING CODE ENFORCEMENT

 ONE- AND TWO- FAMILY DWELLINGS CODE REQUIREMENTS

 The following is a summary of the Code requirements for one- and two- family dwellings.
-The website above also provides other information and specifications that may be of interest to tenants and landlords.
+The Anne Arundel County website also provides other information and specifications that may be of interest to tenants and landlords.
+Anne Arundel County Website

 Minimum window required -